hoytech/quadrable/README.md

 To prove both of these values independently, the proofs need 8 witnesses in total.
 However, observe the following:

-* Since we are authenticating values from the same tree, the 2 witnesses in the second proof will be the same as those in the first proof, and are therefore redundant.
+* Since we are authenticating values from the same tree, the top two witnesses in the second proof will be the same as the top two in the first proof, and are therefore redundant.
 * On the third level, the node that was sent as a witness in one proof is a computed node in the other proof, and vice versa.
 Since the verifier is going to be computing these values anyway, there is no need for the proof to contain *any* witnesses for this level.

 After taking these observations into account, we see that if we are sending a combined proof for these two leaves, we actually only need to send 4 witnesses: